Horiyoshi III: Works

+In 2012, Somerset House held an exhibition of Horiyoshi's silk scroll paintings.
+The exhibition - titled 'Kokoro: The Art of Horiyoshi III - was organised by his former apprentice Horikitsune, and Italian Tattooer Claudia dei Sabe.

 Other exhibitions: Harajuku Tokyo, the "Korouten exhibit" in which Horiyoshi III partners with fellow artists the like of Hajime Sorayama, usually every October.

-Horiyoshi III now only has one, last apprentice, his own son Souryou Horiyoshi IV which means heir.
+Horiyoshi III now only has one, last apprentice, his own son Souryou Horiyoshi IV.

 The master strongly advises that all former apprentices are no longer part of his family.
 These were - amongst a few others: Horikara (Mikado), Horitora (P.Chuo), Horihito, Horinao, Horitaka (T.Kitamura), Horitomo (K.Kitamura), Horikiku, Horiken and Horikitsune (A.Reinke).